Biological exponential growth

 Biological exponential growth is the unrestricted growth of a population of organisms, occurring when resources in its habitat are unlimited.
 Most commonly apparent in species that reproduce quickly and asexually, like bacteria, exponential growth is intuitive from the fact that each organism can divide and produce two copies of itself.
-Each descendent bacterium can itself divide, again doubling the population size.
+Each descendent bacterium can itself divide, again doubling the population size (as displayed in the above graph).
 The bacterium Escherichia coli, under optimal conditions, may divide as often as twice per hour.
-Left unrestricted, a colony would cover the Earth's surface in less than a day.
+Left unrestricted, the growth could continue, and a colony would cover the Earth's surface in less than a day.
+Resources are the determining factor in establishing biological exponential growth, and there are different mathematical equations used to analyze and quantify it.